zogzog/tshistory_formula/README.md

   will be `add`ed with others; accepted values are `"ffill"` (forward-fill), `"bfill"` (backward-fill) or any floating value.

-* `prune` to indicate how many points must be truncated from the tail end (useful for priorities).

 For instance in `(add (series "a" #:fill 0) (series "b")` will make sure that series `a`, if shorter than series `b` will get zeroes instead of nans where `b` provides values.

-In `(series "realized" #:prune 3)` we would drop the last three points.

 ### slice